|

 the referent itself is handled in a way unique to denotatives, as something that demands to be correctly identified and expressed

+by the statement that refers to it.
 Lyotard observed that the notion of scientific and technical knowledge as cumulative

 is never questioned.
 At most, what is debated is the form that accumulation takes - some picture it as regular, continuous,